Ngarra-Burria: First Peoples Composers

 Ngarra-Burria: First Peoples Composers is an initiative intended for First Peoples skills development and industry connections in the new music/classical composition arena.

 The program was developed by Aboriginal composer Dr Chris Sainsbury, and started in 2016 with partners including the School of Music at the Australian National University, Ensemble Offspring, the ABC and the Australian Music Centre.
 In 2017 Moogahlin Performing Arts also joined and served with valuable administrative assistance and in producing the composers cultural expressions through new music until 2022.
 From 2023 and going forward partners include the School of Music and also the Yil Lull First Nations Studio at the Australian National University, Ensemble Offspring, the ABC and the Australian Music Centre.
-Yil Lull will be producing the 2023 program with support from Ensemble Offspring.

-We pride ourselves on achieving an Indigenous-led impact on the Australian art music sector which has resulted in one national award (the Art Music Awards: National Luminary Award for director Dr Christopher Sainsbury) and one international award (Classical:NEXT Innovation Award for the program and all partners) for effecting positive change, namely introducing the missing voices of First Nations composers, some of whom now have careers in this field.
+We pride ourselves on achieving an Indigenous-led impact on the Australian art music sector which has resulted in one national award (the 2020 Art Music Awards: National Luminary Award for director Dr Christopher Sainsbury) and one international award (2022 Classical:NEXT Innovation Award for the program and all partners) for effecting positive change, namely introducing the missing voices of First Nations composers, some of whom now have careers in this field.

 First Nations voices through music always were, and always will be present.

-Ngarra-Burria 2023
+Ngarra-Burria 2025

 - The opportunity to write work/s for recording and performance by Ensemble Offspring, one of Australia’s leading new music ensembles.